Information about Measure PH

 Preserving and Protecting Local Open Space

 The Puente Hills Habitat Preservation Authority (“the Habitat Authority”) manages approximately 3,886 acres of public open space, the Puente Hills Preserve, which includes Turnbull Canyon, Hacienda Hills, Sycamore Canyon, Hellman Park, Arroyo Pescadero and Powder Canyon.
-The Habitat Authority works to assist with wildfire preparedness efforts and emergency response in its service area and contracts with three Rangers who provide patrol services.
+The Habitat Authority works to assist with wildfire preparedness efforts and emergency response in its service area and contracts with the Mountains Recreation and Conservation Authority (MRCA) for ranger patrol and maintenance services.

 Additional Funding Required to Meet Current Operations and Needs

-The Habitat Authority currently faces an ongoing structural deficit.
-In order to maintain the financial health of the Habitat Authority, budgetary reductions have been made in recent years.
+The Habitat Authority faced an ongoing structural deficit.
+In order to maintain the financial health of the Habitat Authority, budgetary reductions were made in recent years.
 Positions have been left unfunded and many services and programs have been cut.

 Community Facilities District